divyadhimaan/system-design-playground/design-problems/video-streaming-service/main.md

 > Question: What is blob storage system?
 >
 > Answer: A Binary Large Object (BLOB) is a collection of binary data stored as a single entity in a database management system

+## Glossary

+### Bitrate
+- Bitrate is the rate at which bits are processed over a unit of time in a video or audio file.
+- A higher bitrate generally means better quality, but it also requires more bandwidth to stream or download the file.